ScottBurger/steam_augury/README.md

 # steam_augury
 This is a steam tag-based recommendation system that scores games according to a user's interest level for given steam tags based on their hours of playtime.
 More details available on my blog here: https://svburger.com/2019/09/07/recommendation-systems-with-python-steam_augury/

+## dependencies
+If you don't already have the following Python modules installed, you'll need to do that first before running.
+Run **pip install pandas requests json os progressbar sys** in console if you haven't used those before.

 ## how to use
 In this python version, run *python steam_augury.py api_key steam_id* in console at the working directory of the script.